Maurice J. O'Sullivan: Career

 After several years at Ohio State, he joined the Rollins faculty in 1975.
 At Rollins he has served as President of the Faculty and Chair of the English Department and Humanities Division.

 Director of the Florida Center for the Shakespeare Studies, in 2005, he became publisher of the Angel Alley Press at Rollins and is a senior partner in the Dan McGuinnis Irish Pubs in Nashville.
 He serves on the board of the Florida Historical Society.
 Professor O'Sullivan currently lives in Orlando.

 O'Sullivan has been featured at FreedomFest in 2007, 2008, and 2009.
 He is a member of the Catholic Church.

 O'Sullivan has modeled himself to be someone who takes pride in getting involved in both educating his community and leading it.
 Throughout his career, he has given roughly 300 lectures, presentations, and workshops on Florida Studies, Irish culture, popular culture, rhetoric, literature, the Bible, English art, and Shakespeare.
 His dedication to all of these subjects shows in his achievements and participation within various communities and activities, as well as his written works.

 Books

-O'Sullivan has worked on numerous books with academic colleagues and on his own pertaining to Florida history and culture, a subject he is most passionate and knowledgeable about.
+O'Sullivan has worked on numerous books with academic colleagues and on his own pertaining to Florida history and culture.

 Below is a list of books that he has published throughout the years.